Serginyu/Dockerized-Verdaccio/README.md

 Now you will be able to access the web interface <a href="http://localhost:4873">http://localhost:4873</a>

-You can create a new user with the follow command
 ```
 # Add a new user with the follow command
 npm adduser --registry http://localhost:4873